-This past week in Israel was difficult, but with the help of Christians around the world, it also became a demonstration of great blessing.
+Days with Israel in crisis are difficult, but with the help of Christians around the world, it also becomes a demonstration of great blessing.

 In response, the Palestinian Islamic Jihad sent hundreds of missiles into Israel, targeting innocent civilians, including children and elderly, mostly in the south of Israel, but reaching all the way to Tel Aviv, Israel’s second largest city.
 Schools, universities, and workplaces were forced to close as the country held its breath and prayed for the rockets to stop.
 Rockets continued to pound Israel for several days, and thousands of families were forced to live in bomb shelters.

-However, in the midst of this horror, we also witnessed amazing blessings.
+However, in the midst of this horror and with Israel in crisis, we also witnessed amazing blessings.
 Within days, our Christian friends mobilized and took action.
 You raised awareness about the situation in Israel, covered us in prayer, and sent in contributions to help protect the innocent.
 With your help, The Fellowship was able to provide more than 500 protective vests for emergency personnel, and send emergency aid to areas most affected.
 Some cities were hit so badly that the usual government employees tasked with visiting the elderly and bringing them food were unable to do their jobs.
 The Fellowship stepped in and mobilized local volunteers to bring the food, aid, and companionship in this terrifying time of need.

 Finally, I believe that your prayers saved lives.
 In one chilling video released by Israeli officials, a missile was caught slamming into a busy highway.
 Just seconds before the missile exploded, two vehicles passed by, and just a moment later, another vehicle approached.
 Had that missile hit seconds earlier or later, we would have faced tragic loss of life.
 Nevertheless, due to God’s goodness and salvation, the motorists were unscathed, not a hair touched — like Daniel in the lion’s den.
 Praise God!
 We saw miracles, and I know that even from thousands of miles away, your prayers are felt powerfully in the Holy Land.